-2. Use Local Transportation Options to Travel Around the Maldives
+2. Use Local Transportation Options to Travel Around during Your Maldives Vacation

 The Maldives is an island nation meaning there are no roads or bridges to connect the different islands.
 This means that there are only two ways to travel within the Maldives, by boat or airplane.

 The most common mode of transportation for budget travelers is to take a local speedboat or ferry.
 The cost ranges from $20-45 USD one way depending on which atoll or island you are traveling to.
 You will need to pay in cash (either rufiyya which is the local currency or USD) once you are on the boat.